-Welcome to a website devoted to the practical side of Electrical Engineering.
-This site focusses on principles and information that practicing electrical engineers (EEs) use on a day to day basis.
+Welcome to a website devoted to the practical side of Electrical Engineering, focussing on principles and information that practicing electrical engineers (EEs) use on a day to day basis.
 I plan to cover not just electronic components and the circuits you can make with those components, but also the process of bringing a product from initial concept, through prototyping and testing, and releasing it to production.
 I may even give some career advice.

 The audience for this website is intended to be newly formed electrical engineers that are just coming out of college or are early in their careers.
-Also, high-school and college students that want to get a sense of what electrical engineers think about, worry about, and do on the job should check it out.
+Also, high-school and college students, who want to get a sense of what electrical engineers think about, worry about, and do on the job, should check it out.